 Activities that have impacted and will continue to impact PBF 2 include those that impact salinity and those that result in the loss or disturbance of soft sediment within the transitional salinity zone.
 These include activities that result in sediment disturbance and subsequent sediment deposition that buries prey species (e.g., disturbance of soft substrate by deep draft vessels such as Naval ships traveling to or from BIW), direct removal or displacement of soft bottom substrate (e.g., dredging, construction), activities that result in the contamination or degradation of habitat reducing or eliminating populations of benthic invertebrates, and activities that influence the salinity gradient (e.g., climate change, deepening of the river channel).
 Very few deep draft vessels with the capacity to disturb benthic sediments pass through the Kennebec River FNP to and from BIW.
-Beyond minor projects at marinas and piers, dredging in the action area is limited to the proposed dredging that is the subject of this Opinion (occurring approximately once every three years), as well as the dredging at the piers and sinking basin at BIW (occurring approximately once every two years).
+Beyond minor projects at marinas and piers, dredging in the action area is limited to the proposed dredging that is the subject of this Opinion (occurring approximately every one to two years at different piers, landing grids, and the sinking basin).

 As described in Section 5.5, water pollution and contamination have historically been, and continue to be, an issue in the Kennebec River, despite significant progress in limiting pollution and improving water quality in the past few decades.
-Point source discharges (e.g., municipal wastewater, industrial cooling water or waste water) and compounds associated with discharges (e.g., metals, dioxins, dissolved solids, phenols, and hydrocarbons) contribute to poor water quality and may also impact the health benthic fauna consumed by foraging juvenile sturgeon in the transitional salinity zone.
+Point source discharges (e.g.., municipal wastewater, industrial cooling water or waste water) and compounds associated with discharges (e.g., metals, dioxins, dissolved solids, phenols, and hydrocarbons) contribute to poor water quality and may also impact the health benthic fauna consumed by foraging juvenile sturgeon in the transitional salinity zone.
 We consider the impacts of climate change in Section 6.0.